-You’re already aware of the benefits of raw foods for adult dogs, but what for about puppies?
-Can they have the a similar diet, or is it better to wait until they’re older?
+You’re already aware of the benefits of raw foods for adult dogs, but what about puppies?
+Can they have a similar diet, or is it better to wait until they’re older?

 In fact, puppies of all ages will benefit from a diet of raw foods.
-It is beneficial to start your dog on a raw diet young, as this will mean his growing body receives all the nutrients it needs.
+It is beneficial to start your dog on a raw diet when young.
+This ensures that his growing body receives all the nutrients it needs.
 Plus, he will never suffer from the negative effects of kibble.

-Whether you have a puppy from birth or you adopt him when he is a couple months old, the process of starting him on a raw food diet is the same.
+Whether you have a puppy from birth or you adopted him when he is a couple of months old, the process of starting him on a raw food diet is the same.

 With this in mind, there are a few ways you can make the most out of raw nutrition for your puppy.